Arantor/smf-characters/README.md

 This handles most of the requirements of typical 'sub-account' systems rather than having real sub-accounts.

+**As of 2018 this mod is 100% deprecated.
+All of the features have been transferred to the [StoryBB](https://github.com/StoryBB/StoryBB) project which is a rewritten SMF with roleplay as a set of core features.**

 Features:
  * Switch characters with a menu in the top area.
  * Characters can have their own avatars, signatures and theme choices.